APRODEV briefing on THE EU AND CIVIL SOCIETY: WHAT TO BE EXPECTED? - February 2013

 They view this Communication as a departure point that should provide the impetus for a more effective partnership between the EU and civil society in all parts of the world including Europe and that now needs to be translated into concrete and effective terms in the upcoming cooperation instruments and their programming and in the spaces and mechanisms of dialogue to be established at all levels (country, regional, European, global).

-THE STRUCTURED DIALOGUE WITH THE EU FOR AN EFFICIENT PARTNERSHIP IN DEVELOPMENT
+THE STRUCTURED DIALOGUE WITH THE EU FOR AN EFFECTIVE PARTNERSHIP IN DEVELOPMENT

 After the publication in the course of 2009 of 3 reports providing a broad based evaluation of relationships and cooperation between the European Commission and non-state actors, the European Commission took the initiative of organising a structured dialogue between the EU institutions and civil society and local authorities with the aims of: